Trade Planner Calculator

 Step 1: Choose Market, Direction, and Timeframe

-Choose forex, crypto, stock-world-calculator:-worlddex, or commodities for the tool to use real-world defaults.
-Choose long (buy) or short (sell) and choose the timeframe that fits your setup.
+Choose forex, crypto, stocks, indices, or commodities so the tool can apply the right defaults for that market.
+Select long (buy) or short (sell), then pick the timeframe that matches your setup.

 Adding a symbol or pairing to your saved plans helps you keep them organized later.
 When you export journal data later, it’s advisable to fill in the symbol with a clear name.